networkx/nx-guides/content/algorithms/dag/index.md

 is the collection of nodes that have zero in-degrees.

-We process all the vertices of the current level in variable `this_generation` and we store the next level in variable `zero_degree`.
+We process all the vertices of the current level in variable `this_generation` and we store the next level in variable `zero_indegree`.

 For each vertex inside `this_generation`, we remove all of its outgoing edges.